 Treatment for Arrythmias and Heart Failure

 Professionals at the Heart Rhythm Center provide advanced treatment for arrhythmias and heart failure.
 Below, we offer definitions of the conditions we address most often.
-Select an arrow to be directed to the corresponding description.

 Atrial Fibrillation (A Fib or AF) – A Fib originates in the heart’s upper chambers, the atria.
 The heartbeat is irregular and rapid, sometimes beating as much as 300 times per minute.
 The condition is very common and not life threatening.
 However, it can lead to other rhythm problems, chronic fatigue and congestive heart failure.
 Stroke risk is five times higher in patients with A Fib.